qlik-download/fort-installer/README.md

 To remove cluster

-- `k3d cluster delete fort` # it will delete kubernetes cluster, so next time doing `qliksense install` will take as much time as it took initially
+- `qliksense delete` # it will delete kubernetes cluster, so next time doing `qliksense install` will take as much time as it took initially